thirumal/functional-programming/sicp/README.md

 ## Chapter 2: Building Abstractions with Data

+* Pairs
-* Representing rational numbers as pairs and arithmetic operations on them
+	* Representing rational numbers as a pair of numbers
+	* Rational number arithmetic
 	* Representing point as pairs of numbers
 	* Representing a line segment as pair of points
 	* Midpoint of a line segment
 	* Representing a rectangle as a pair of points
 	* Area and the perimeter of a rectangle
+* Various Representation of pairs
+	* Procedural representations of pairs
+	* Exponentiation representation of pairs
+* Church Numerals